varlogerr/bgmenu-test/readme.md

 If you want to run the application in isolation you can use virtual machines.
 Here is one, that perfectly matches this very project.
 1) Install VirtualBox on your machine https://www.virtualbox.org/
 2) Install vagrant https://www.vagrantup.com/
 3) Make sure Intel Virtualization Technology and VT-d are enables in you BIOS!
-We are going
+We are going to use 64-bit os
 4) Make a directory anywhere on your hard drive and cd to it
 5) run `git clone https://github.com/varlogerr/env.vagrant.trusty64-base.git .`
 6) run `git clone https://github.com/varlogerr/env.puppet.phpserv-base.git env/dev` (directory separator in `env/dev` must correspond to ones your operating system)